 2. Bloch Reusable Cloth Face Masks

-With two layers of tight weave cotton and seven patterns to choose from, these kids’ face masks from MyFunkins are both fun and appropriate for day-to-day use.
+With two layers of tight weave cotton and unisex color that goes perfectly well with any outfit regardless of the gender, these kids’ face masks from Bloch are both fun and appropriate for day-to-day use.

-The soft cotton ear loops are adjustable, and there is an adjustable nose wire, which together makes it easier to get a good, snug fit.
+The soft cotton ear loops are adjustable, and there is an adjustable closure, which together makes it easier to get a good, snug fit.

-These masks are shaped, and the maker recommends them for kids from 3 to 9 years old.
+These masks are shaped, and the maker recommends them for kids from school age.
 The same company makes a bigger size of mask, in the same fabrics, for older kids and adults.

 3. Kids’ Single-Use Disposable Face Mask